stitchdata/docs/_getting-started/concepts-system-overview-guide.md

           {% endfor %}

         sub-subsections:
-          - title: "Step 3: The Kafka queue"
+          - title: "Step 3: The Pipeline"
-            anchor: "system-architecture--kafka-queue"
+            anchor: "system-architecture--pipeline"
             content: |
-              Data sent from the Import API is immediately persisted to Kafka, using Amazon S3 as a fallback.
-The Kafka queue is used to ensure Stitch meets its most important service-level target: Don't lose data.

-              During this step, Stitch replicates our Kafka cluster across three different data centers.
-Each data point in the extracted data must be written to two data centers before it's accepted.
-Should the write fail, Stitch will continue to try until it's successful.

-              Data is stored encrypted, and deleted after no more than seven days.
+              Stitch uses Apache Kafka and Amazon S3 systems spanning multiple data centers to durably buffer the data received by the Import API, and ensure we meet our most important service-level target: don't lose data.
+Data is always encrypted at rest, and automatically deleted from the buffer after no more than thirty days.

           - title: "Step 4: The Streamery"
             anchor: "system-architecture--streamery"
             content: |
-              Next, data is moved from Kafka into what is called the Streamery.
-A low-latency, multithreaded Clojure application, the Streamery's goal is to maximize throughput while guarding against data loss or data leaking between data sets.

-              During this step, data is written to files on Amazon S3 in batches.
-Batches are separated by Stitch client, integration, and the tables the data is destined for.

-              After reaching either a memory limit or an amount of time elapsed since the last batch, the Streamery cuts a batch.
+              Next, data is read from the pipeline and separated, batched, and prepared for loading by an internal Stitch service called the Streamery.

+              The Streamery writes data to Amazon S3 that is encrypted and ready to be loaded.
+Most data is loaded within minutes, but if a destination is unavailable, it can stay in S3 for up to 30 days before being automatically deleted.

+              ---

-          - title: "Step 5: The Spool"
+          # - title: "Step 5: The Spool"
-            anchor: "system-architecture--spool"
+          #   anchor: "system-architecture--spool"
-            content: |
+          #   content: |
-              After the Streamery writes batches to Amazon S3, those batches enter the Spool.
+          #     After the Streamery writes batches to Amazon S3, those batches enter the Spool.
 The Spool is a queue of work waiting to be processed by a [Loader](#system-architecture--loaders).
 Data is stored in an encrypted Amazon S3 bucket by Stitch client, connection, and destination table and retained for no more than 30 days.

-              ---

       - title: "Loading"
         anchor: "system-architecture--loading"